 Curatorial interns should have a background in art or art history and be willing to do research and/or assist with the physical side of setting up a Museum exhibition.
 Any intern who may handle art will be trained in the proper way to do so and will be closely supervised when art is being moved.

 Members of our Docent Corps facilitate engaging learning experiences for visitors of all ages.
 They help visitors explore, discover, understand and enjoy the Museum’s collections and exhibitions through inquiry-based tours and object-based learning.
 Docents are the Museum’s enthusiastic educational ambassadors to the public and are the core of the Museum’s interpretive program.
 They conduct tours for children, kindergarten through 12th grade, adults and special needs visitors.
 Docents may also assist with special events and present outreach programs in the community.

 Docent training is available as needed in a one-on-one setting.
 The Museum asks that “new” docents commit to a minimum of one full year of giving tours.
 To apply to be a Docent, please click HERE.

-Event volunteers are individuals or corporate employees who volunteer to support the Museum’s many events, including MIDFLORIDA Mayfaire by-the-Lake, Art Crawl and more!
-They may join as an individual, or as a collaborative effort of a group.
+Event volunteers are individuals or corporate employees who volunteer to support the Museum’s many events, including the Polk Museum of Art's MIDFLORIDA Mayfaire by-the-Lake.
+They may join as an individual or as a collaborative effort of a group.